infomongo/infomongo.github.io/_posts/2018-05-04-gun-death-rates.md

 The rates of gun death are much lower in the Middle East than in the Western hemisphere, again omitting deaths due to armed conflict.
 The richest countries in the region have fairly low gun death rates, the lowest are comparable to Europe.

 Iran, Pakistan and Israel all have very similar rates.
-Israel is a fairly wealthy industrialized nation.
+Israel is a wealthy industrialized nation, with very strict gun control laws.
 Iran is less wealthy and industrialized, while Pakistan is a fairly poor county.

 ## Sub-Saharan Africa